SAP/jenkins-library/documentation/docs/scripts/configurationLoader.md

 #### Description

 Returns the configuration for a specific stage as map.
-This is useful if you decide to have a central pipeline and want to give all your projects to possibility to configure the stages in the central pipeline.
+This is useful if you decide to have a central pipeline and want to give all your projects the possibility to configure the stages in the central pipeline.
-This, the central pipeline can define how to deploy to production and read the configuration.
+Thus, the central pipeline can define how to deploy and read the configuration.
-All the project can configure the location where to deploy in the configuration file.
+In the their configuration files, all the projects can configure the location where to deploy.

 #### Parameters